-After your floors are smooth, paint them in a neutral light color.
-This will prevent dark areas from showing through your floor sheet.
+After your floors are smooth, paint them in a neutral, light color.
+This will prevent dark, raw wood, areas from showing through your floor sheet.
 Though the sheets are plastic, they are quite thin and uneveness in your floor color will show through.
 Even if your tile sheet is a dark color, you should always use a neutral light base because chances are that your grout lines will be white and you won't want to darken them by placing the flooring over a dark floor.

 After your floor has been prepared, make a paper template of it and then transfer it onto your plastic sheet.
 This will help ensure that your sheet is nice and even throughout your room.

 You can adhere these sheets with double sided carpet tape or tacky glue.
 No sealant is required for this flooring.
 It already brings all of the shine it needs.